A fan’s guide – the club from early doors to today

 Overlooks a picturesque riverside park, Galabank is one of Scotland’s most convivial football grounds, with a friendly club bar and easy access from town.

-Current capacity is 2,500, with comfortable seating in the main stand, usually where home and away fans comfortably mingle.
+Current capacity is 2,500, with comfortable seating for 500 in the main stand, usually where home and away fans usually mingle.
 If it’s needed, visiting supporters can also be allocated the North End – opposite is also known as the Club House End for obvious reasons.
 The East Terrace isn’t used.

 A 3G pitch was laid in 2012, shortly before the visit of demoted Rangers, which attracted a record crowd of 2,517.

-Going to the stadium – tips and timings
+Going to the ground – tips and timings

-Those coming by train face an easy 15min walk, straight up from Annan station to the High Street and over, continuing in the same direction, passing The Shed pub.
+Those coming by train face a 15-20min walk, straight up from Annan station to the High Street and over, continuing in the same direction, passing The Shed pub.

 getting in